Cobots: A beginner’s guide to collaborative robots

 • KUKA Robotics released its first commercial cobot in 2004

-• Today, cobots have become cost-effective, user-friendly, and versatile.
-They allow companies of any size and almost any industry to improve their production processes, become more efficient, and improve the quality of their products.
+• Today, cobots have become cost-effective, user-friendly, and very versatile.
+They allow a variety of companies of any size and almost any industry to improve their production processes, become more efficient, and improve the quality of their products.

 Components and essential features of a cobot

-People typically notice a cobot's arm first — the most prominent feature signifies the robot's reach and capability.
+The arm of a cobot is typically what people notice first — it's the most prominent feature and signifies the reach and capability of the robot.

 Some cobots have single-arm designs, with a streamlined structure designed for tasks in confined spaces.